testdiageo/integration-hub/replit.md

 ## Overview

 Integration Hub is a full-stack SaaS web application that provides intelligent data integration capabilities through automated field mapping and transformation logic generation.
-The platform features a beautiful marketing website with homepage, blog, and pricing pages, plus a comprehensive 6-step integration workflow.
-Users upload source and target data files, receive AI-powered field mappings, generate XSLT and DataWeave transformations, validate results, and download production-ready code.
-The application is designed for commercial B2B launch with Stripe payment integration (ready to configure) and complete SEO optimization.
+The platform features a beautiful marketing website with homepage, blog, and pricing pages, plus a comprehensive 6-step integration workflow with a freemium trial model.
+Users upload source and target data files, receive smart field mapping suggestions, generate XSLT and DataWeave transformations, validate results, and download production-ready code.
+The application is designed for commercial B2B launch with Stripe payment integration (ready to configure), complete SEO optimization, and trial-to-paid conversion optimization.

 ## User Preferences